Proper Discharge of Swimming Pool Water

 Pool owners and operators can help protect local streams and rivers.
 Please follow these guidelines before draining (discharging) swimming pool water.

 Pool water may be allowed to enter a stream or storm drain after taking these steps:

 - Let pool water stand untreated for at least seven days to allow chlorine or bromine to dissipate.

 - Test the pH of the pool water to ensure it is close to neutral (near pH 7) before draining.
 Adjust the pH if necessary.

 - Remove excess sediment and leaves from the water.

-For additional information, review the Proper Discharge of Swimming Pool Water brochure or contact the Stormwater Planning Division, 703-324-5500, TTY 711.
+Owners of residential pools may contact the Stormwater Planning Division, 703-324-5500, TTY 711.
 Commercial swimming pool operators should contact the Health Department at 703-246-2300, TTY 711.